mancuoj/garden/content/TIL/062 - Jotai Core.md

 )
 ```

-`get` in the read function is to read the atom value.
-It's reactive and read dependencies are tracked.
+- `get` in the read function is to read the atom value.
+It's reactive and read dependencies are tracked

-`get` in the write function is also to read atom value, but it's not tracked.
-Furthermore, it can't read unresolved async values in Jotai v1 API.
+- `get` in the write function is also to read atom value, but it's not tracked